 At one time these narrow streets also contained a very large number of pubs.
 At its peak in 1871 the town had 79 Public Houses and 16 Beer Houses for a population of around 8,000 people!
 See the post The Pubs of Old Deal for more on this subject.
 There are still a good number of great pubs to visit in the old part of the town, my favourites being The Ship Inn, which takes a good photography, and The Deal Hoy.

-Deal Photography Opportunity #4 – The Seafront and Promenade
+Photography Opportunity #4 – The Seafront and Promenade

 The area near the popular Kings Head pub is particularly attractive with plenty of bench seating shared with the nearby Port Arms.
 The pub and the guest house next door is decorated with flowers and bunting in the summer and it really is a great place to sit and relax.
 The seafront promenade extends from Sandown to Kingsdown and provides a wonderful walk with photographic opportunities provided by the boats, beach houses and the pier.

-Deal Photography Opportunity #5- The Timeball Tower
+Photography Opportunity #5- The Timeball Tower

 The town also used to be a port, providing for the ships anchored in the sheltered anchorage known as the Downs and has one of only seven surviving timeballs in the UK.
 The Timeball Tower is four-storeys high and stands at where the entrance of the old Naval Yard used to be.
 The tower, with a huge anchor in the foreground, makes for an interesting subject.

-Deal, Kent Photography Opportunity #6 – The Castles
+Photography Opportunity #6 – The Castles

 By the time of Henry VIII the importance of the Downs made the coastline worthy of protection.
 Two of the original three castles built at that time survive.
 The artillery fortress at Deal, Kent (constructed 1539–40) is squat and functional.
 Another is close by at Walmer but this has evolved into an elegant stately home where the Duke of Wellington stayed in his role as Lord Warden of the Cinque Ports until his death at the age of 83 in 1852.
 A third castle at nearby Sandown was lost to the sea and is now little more than a rockery, though the area is still worth a visit.

-Opportunity #7 – Out and About in South East Kent
+Photography Opportunity #7 – Out and About in South East Kent

 Whilst photography in Deal, Kent provides plenty of photographic opportunities, the town is also a great base for photographers to explore the rest of South East Kent.
 Folkestone, Margate, Ramsgate, Broadstairs and Canterbury are all within easy reach.
-Further afield, Whitstable and Dungeoness beckon.
+Further afield, Whitstable and Dungeness beckon.
 I often visit these destinations when I stay in Deal, but the town itself remains my favourite place anywhere.

-Useful Resources on this Site
+Summary of Deal Resources on this Site

 - Black and white photography gallery of Deal